jina-ai/docs/master/_sources/chapters/executors.rst.txt

 ==================================
-Jina Executors and How to Use Them
+Executors and How to Use Them
 ==================================

 .. meta::